Ready to take your leadership to the next level?

 Who leads the TLML?

-Tällberg’s team leader for the development and management of TLML is Michael Niconchuk, a researcher and practitioner at the intersection of psychological trauma recovery, migration, and violence prevention who is a director of the Tällberg Foundation.
-He receives support from Tom Cummings, who advises corporate and non-corporate leadership and is also a Tällberg Foundation director.
+Team leader is Michael Niconchuk, a researcher and practitioner at the intersection of psychological trauma recovery, migration, and violence prevention, who is a director of the Tällberg Foundation.
+Supporting him are Ulla-Britt Fräjdin-Hellqvist, an experienced business leader and board member with expertise in industry and technology, and Tom Cummings, who advises corporate and non-corporate leadership (also a Tällberg director).
 In his capacity as Tällberg’s chairman, Alan Stoga advises the team.

 Who is the Tällberg Foundation’s lead supporter?